EpsilonSolutions/netscaler-command-reference/docs/network/rnat/rnat.md

 <b>srcippersistency</b>
 Enables the NetScaler appliance to use the same NAT IP address for all RNAT sessions initiated from a particular server.

+<b>useproxyport</b>
+Enable source port proxying, which enables the NetScaler appliance to use the RNAT ips using proxied source port.

 <b>cfgflags</b>
 This contains the flags for RNAT in DB

+<b>ownerGroup</b>
+The owner node group in a Cluster for this rnat rule.

 <b>devno</b>